Ant and Dec reference Keir Starmer on I’m A Celeb in jibe over Downing Street party

 “The situation was as clear as day.
 We all watched the video of them getting the question wrong.
 It was obvious what happened.
 Even Ant and Dec are ahead of the prime minister – sorry!
 Danny Miller – on this one.”

-The joke was a reference to Keir Starmer’s comments in today’s (8 December) Prime Minister’s Questions in which the Labour leader spoke about Ant and Dec.
+The joke was a reference to Keir Starmer’s comments in yesterday’s (8 December) Prime Minister’s Questions in which the Labour leader spoke about Ant and Dec.

 “We’ve all watched the video of the Prime Minister’s staff... they knew there was a party, they knew it was against the rules, they knew they couldn’t admit it, they thought it was funny,” said Starmer.